hhariri/hhariri.github.io/_posts/2017-06-12-kotlin-by-example.md

 }
 ```

-and we could optionally run and verify the output
+It also allows us to optionally run and verify any output

 ```asciidoc
 [source,kotlin]